Dequilla/linuxforcer/README.md

 # Linux Forcer
-Its for fun, troll your friends, get them to UPGRADE!
+It's for fun, troll your friends, get them to UPGRADE!